dovewalletHQ/dove-backend/REGISTRATION.md

 **Error Responses:**
 - **401:** `{"success": false, "message": "Unauthorized", "responseCode": "401"}`
-- **400:** `{"success": false, "message": "Address information required", "responseCode": "400"}`
+- **400:** `{"success": false, "message": "Please complete your profile first before creating a wallet", "responseCode": "400"}`
 - **502:** `{"success": false, "message": "Banking service unavailable", "responseCode": "502"}`

 **Notes:**
+- Uses profile information stored in Step 4 to create wallet
+- No additional data required in request body
+- User must complete profile (Step 4) before wallet creation
-- This creates a real virtual bank account via 9PSB
+- Creates real virtual bank account via 9PSB API
 - Account number can be used to receive payments
-- Address information is required for account creation
 - Process may take a few seconds due to external API call
-- **USE CASE:** Use this endpoint if you skipped Step 3 but want to create a virtual account
-- **EITHER/OR:** Users can either do Step 3 (automatic) OR Step 4 (manual), not both
+- BVN and address from profile are used for 9PSB requirements

 ---